Investigational methods in the diagnosis of acute renal allograft rejection

 - Medical Director and Co-Director of the Comprehensive Transplant Center, Department of Internal Medicine, Division of Nephrology

 The introduction of potent immunosuppressive drugs in the past three decades has led to a dramatic reduction in the incidence of acute rejection in kidney transplant recipients.
 At the present time, renal allograft biopsy with conventional histologic evaluation remains the gold standard for diagnosing acute rejection among patients with a deterioration in kidney function, as detected by measuring serum creatinine levels.
 However, the lack of additional markers of rejection makes it difficult to optimize anti-rejection therapy for transplant recipients.

 The evaluation of methods other than conventional renal biopsy and/or measurement of the serum creatinine to help diagnosis acute kidney rejection has been the focus of a large number of investigators.
 This topic review will discuss some of the methods undergoing investigation for the diagnosis of acute rejection.
 The clinical diagnosis of rejection is discussed separately.
-(See "Clinical manifestations and diagnosis of acute renal allograft rejection".)
+(See "Clinical features and diagnosis of acute renal allograft rejection".)

 SERUM OR URINARY MEASUREMENTS

 Measuring the levels of urinary or circulating proteins and cytokines, circulating soluble interleukin-2 (IL-2) receptor, the urinary concentration of soluble adhesion molecules, or cellular activation with urinary flow cytometry may be helpful in diagnosing acute allograft rejection [1-9].
 As examples: